When is Endeavour season seven on TV?

 Who stars in Endeavour season seven?

-Nothing has been confirmed yet, but we’ll certainly see the return of Shaun Evans (Silk) as Morse and Roger Allam (Game of Thrones, The Thick of It) as acting Detective Chief Inspector Fred Thursday.
+Season seven will see the return of all the main cast, including Shaun Evans (Silk) as Morse and Roger Allam (Game of Thrones, The Thick of It) as Fred Thursday.

+However, Fred’s daughter and Endeavour’s love interest, Joan Thursday (played by Sara Vickers) won’t be returning for season seven.

+In an interview with RadioTimes.com, Evans was asked whether Joan would return in the upcoming season.
+“Not in this series,” he revealed, “only for good news really: Sarah had a baby this time, and so she was unavailable for filming, alas.”

 Is there a trailer for Endeavour season seven?